-Based on discussions with the regulatory authorities to date, we currently expect our pivotal Phase 3 clinical program to consist of two Phase 3 clinical trials, one in the United States and the other in the European Union, to evaluate the efficacy, safety and tolerability of 1.8 mg and 2.4 mg beloranib versus placebo over six months of randomized, double-blinded treatment of patients with PWS.
-We propose that both trials include open label extensions to allow for further evaluation of beloranib's safety following an additional six months of treatment.
-We plan on enrolling a total of approximately 240 total patients in the two trials, and plan to conduct these trials in outpatient settings, both in family homes and in group homes that specialize in the care of patients with developmental disabilities.
+Based on discussions with the regulatory authorities to date, we currently expect that our pivotal Phase 3 clinical program will consist of two Phase 3 clinical trials, one in the United States and the other in the European Union.
+The U.S. trial, ZAF-311, will evaluate the efficacy, safety and tolerability of 1.8 mg and 2.4 mg beloranib versus placebo over six months of randomized, double-blinded treatment in approximately 102 patients with PWS.
+This trial will be followed by an open label extension to allow for further evaluation of beloranib's efficacy and safety following an additional six months of treatment for those patients who have completed the six month randomized treatment period and who agree to remain on treatment.